Jonathan2251/lbd/source/othertype.rst

     ...
   }

-The added code in Cpu0ISelLowering.cpp are for shift operations which support type long long 64-bit.
+The additional code in Cpu0ISelLowering.cpp handles shift operations for long long (64-bit).
-When applying operators << and >> in 64-bit variables will create DAG SHL_PARTS,
+Using the << and >> operators on 64-bit variables generates DAG SHL_PARTS,
-SRA_PARTS and SRL_PARTS those which take care the 32 bits operands during llvm DAGs translation.
+SRA_PARTS, and SRL_PARTS, which manage 32-bit operands during LLVM DAG translation.

-File ch9_7.cpp of 64-bit shift operations cannot be run at this point.
-It will be verified on later chapter "Function call".
+At this point, ch9_7.cpp, which includes 64-bit shift operations, cannot be executed.
+It will be verified in the later chapter Function Call.

-Run Chapter7_1 with ch7_1_longlong.cpp to get the result as follows,
+Run Chapter7_1/ with ch7_1_longlong.cpp to obtain the following result.

 .. rubric:: lbdex/input/ch7_1_longlong.cpp
 .. literalinclude:: ../lbdex/input/ch7_1_longlong.cpp